 In this summary, unless otherwise stated, evidence and practice issues as they relate to adults are discussed.
 The evidence and application to practice related to children may differ significantly from information related to adults.
 When specific information about the care of children is available, it is summarized under its own heading.

-Cancer patients are at great risk for developing insomnia and disorders of the sleep-wake cycle.
-Insomnia is the most common sleep disturbance in this population and is most often secondary to physical and/or psychological factors related to cancer and/or cancer treatment.[1,2,3,4,5] Anxiety and depression, common psychological responses to the diagnosis of cancer, cancer treatment, and hospitalization, are highly correlated with insomnia.[6,7];[Level of evidence: II]
+Cancer patients are at great risk of developing insomnia and disorders of the sleep-wake cycle.
+Insomnia is the most common sleep disturbance in this population and is most often secondary to physical and/or psychological factors related to cancer and/or cancer treatment.[1,2,3,4,5] Anxiety and depression—common psychological responses to the diagnosis of cancer, cancer treatment, and hospitalization—are highly correlated with insomnia.[6,7];[Level of evidence: II]

 Sleep disturbances may be exacerbated by paraneoplastic syndromes associated with steroid production and by symptoms associated with tumor invasion, such as draining lesions, gastrointestinal (GI) and genitourinary (GU) alterations, pain, fever, cough, dyspnea, pruritus, and fatigue.
 Medications—including vitamins, corticosteroids, neuroleptics for nausea and vomiting, and sympathomimetics for the treatment of dyspnea—as well as other treatment factors can negatively impact sleep patterns.

 Side effects of treatment that may affect the sleep-wake cycle include the following:;[Level of evidence: II]

 Sustained use of the following can cause insomnia: